 Research for this project was sponsored by the Division of Facility and Site Decommissioning Projects, U.S. Department of Energy.
-The authors wish to acknowledge the support of J. E. Baublitz, Deputy Director, Office of Remedial Action and Waste Technology; E. G. DeLaney, Director, Division of Facility and Site Decommissioning Projects; and members of their staff.
-The authors recognize the valuable contributions of C. Leichtweis of Bechtel National, Inc. (BNI), for providing the data collected by BNI during the remedial action and T. R. Stewart of the RASA group for preparation of graphics.
+The authors wish to acknowledge the support of J. E. Baublitz, Deputy Director, Office of Remedial Action and Waste Technology; J. J. Fiore, Director, Division of Facility and Site Decommissioning Projects; and members of their staff.
+The authors recognize the valuable contributions of C. Leichtweis of Bechtel National, Inc. (BNI), for providing the data collected by BNI during the remedial action, and T. R. Stewart and B. S. Ellis of the RASA group for assisting during the preparation of this report.
 In addition, the authors appreciate the manuscript preparation by J. M. Wyrick, Biology Division, and S. W. Hawthorne, F. C. Littleton, and B. C. Littleton, Information Resources Organization.

-RESULTS OF THE INDEPENDENT RADIOLOGICAL VERIFICATION SURVEY AT 61 TRUDY DRIVE, LODI, NEW JERSEY (LN003V)
+RESULTS OF THE INDEPENDENT RADIOLOGICAL VERIFICATION SURVEY AT 459 LATHAM STREET, MAYWOOD, NEW JERSEY (MJ10L)